vlukiyanov/pt-dec/README.md

 # pt-dec
-PyTorch implementation of a version of the DEC algorithm (Unfinished)
+PyTorch implementation of a version of the Deep Embedded Clustering (DEC) algorithm.
+Compatible with PyTorch 0.4.0 and Python 3.6 with or without CUDA.

 This follows (or attempts to) the algorithm described in "Unsupervised Deep Embedding for Clustering Analysis" of Junyuan Xie, Ross Girshick, Ali Farhadi (https://arxiv.org/abs/1511.06335).

-At the moment this code doesn't reproduce any of the accuracy results of the implementations listed below, nor the original implementation, so at this stage it is more or less a toy implementation.
+## Examples

+An example using MNIST data can be found in the `examples/mnist/mnist.py` which achieves around 85% accuracy.

+Here is an example [confusion matrix](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.confusion_matrix.html), true labels on y-axis and predicted labels on the x-axis.

+## Usage

+This is distributed as a Python package `ptdec` and can be installed with `python setup.py install` after installing `ptsdae` from https://github.com/vlukiyanov/pt-sdae.
+The PyTorch `nn.Module` class representing the DEC is `DEC` in `ptdec.dec`, while the `train` function from `ptdec.model` is used to train DEC.

-# Other implementations
+## Other implementations of DEC

 * Original Caffe: https://github.com/piiswrong/dec
 * Keras: https://github.com/XifengGuo/DEC-keras and https://github.com/fferroni/DEC-Keras